File paths in Godot projects¶

 %APPDATA%/Name on Windows.

-application name defined in the Project Settings, but you can override it on a per-platform
+name defined in the Project Settings, but you can override it on a per-platform

 Editor data paths¶

 Godot complies with the XDG Base Directory Specification on all platforms.
-Environment variables can be overridden as per the specification to change the editor (and project) data paths.
+You can override environment variables following the specification to change the editor and project data paths.